terragraph/meta-terragraph/README.md

 Building complete Yocto images from scratch can be time-consuming.
 It is recommended that you set up a rather beefy machine or server with a flash storage device for clean builds.
+To greatly reduce disk usage requirements during builds, add `INHERIT += "rm_work"` to `conf/local.conf` in the build directory.

 The Yocto Project's [Quick Start Guide] covers how to set up a machine for various platforms.
 Several Meta components require C++17 support and require a